Diagnosis of Proteinuria

 It is necessary to monitor blood sugar, salt intake, diet, and exercise.

 Medication Side Effects

-Dry cough develops in 3% to 5% of people who take ACE-I inhibitors.
+Dry cough develops in 3 to 5 percent of people who take ACE-I inhibitors.
 Patients may switch to new blood pressure medications known as angiotensin receptor blockers (ARB), which have effects similar to ACE-I inhibitors and are not associated with cough.